EddWills95/jc-crypto/README.md

 - State Management with Redux
 - Tested Using Jest
+- Added the chrome extension to look into redux (Would remove if in production)

 ## To Do
 - Theres some error catching that needs to be done